☰︎

 Paulo Bittencourt, in the dressing room of the Akademie Theater, in Vienna, Austria (1997)

-With coworkers, in another play.
+With fellow actors, in another play.

 Paulo Bittencourt, in the dressing room of the Akademie Theater, in Vienna, Austria (1998)